Light-cy/skillbridge/README.md

-# Career Compass
+# SkillBridge

-Career Compass is a comprehensive career guidance platform designed to help students navigate their academic and professional journeys.
+SkillBridge is a comprehensive career guidance platform designed to help students navigate their academic and professional journeys.
 Built with modern web technologies, it provides personalized career roadmaps, AI-powered advice, alumni networking, and progress tracking to empower users in making informed career decisions.

 ## Features